conjurinc/conjur-asset-dsl2/README.md

 # Expanded discussion of design goals

-This DSL format is designed to work much better within automated policy management frameworks.
+This DSL format is designed to work better within automated policy management frameworks.
 Using these declaractive policy files, the entire authorization model of Conjur can be managed using policies.

 Whenever Conjur needs to be changed, a new policy is  created or an existing policy is modified.
 This policy is typically managed through standard source control techniques (e.g. Git pull requests), with the security team having authority to approve and merge.